-- communicate with children and the people who visit them to find out their experience of the service - talk with staff and management to find out how they plan and deliver care and services - conversations with management and staff will concentrate on their understanding of areas relevant to their work and the care they deliver, their experience and their training - observe practice and daily life to see if it reflects what people have stated - review documents to see if appropriate records are kept and that they reflect practice and what people have stated.
+- communicate with children and their parents/guardians, and the people who visit them to find out their experience of the service - talk with staff and management to find out how they plan and deliver care and services - conversations with management and staff will concentrate on their understanding of areas relevant to their work and the care they deliver, their experience and their training - observe practice and daily life to see if it reflects what people have stated - review documents to see if appropriate records are kept and that they reflect practice and what people have stated.

-It is important to remember that inspectors are visitors to the special care unit.
-Therefore, while an inspection can be disruptive, changes to the children's or staff's normal routine are not expected and should be minimized.
+It is important to remember that inspectors are visitors to the children's residential centre.
+Therefore, while an inspection can be disruptive, changes to the children's or staff's normal routine are not expected and should be minimised.

-At the beginning of the inspection, inspectors introduce themselves and outline the purpose and duration of the inspection to the person in charge and registered provider if available.
+At the beginning of the inspection, inspectors introduce themselves and outline the purpose and duration of the inspection to the person in charge of the centre.
 The person in charge is asked to inform both children and staff that HIQA is conducting an inspection and introduce the inspectors to the children.
 While inspectors have powers of entry and inspection, these will be exercised in a respectful manner and have cognisance of each child's rights.
 Observation on inspection should be unobtrusive, discrete and not negatively impact on service provision.
 Children's dignity and human rights must be respected at all times.